wavesplatform/waves-lessons/lessons/EN/B. How the waves works/g. Waves infrastructure products and tools/lesson.md

 ### Waves IDE ###

 [Waves IDE](https://waves-ide.com/) is an environment for working with smart contracts written in [Ride](#ridetopic).
-Ride is a programming language intended for smart contract development, testing, and deployment.
+The Ride is a programming language for smart contract development, testing, and deployment.
 In the Waves IDE, you can work with [dApps](#dapptopic), [smart accounts](#smartacctopic), and [smart assets](#smartassettopic).

 This is a demonstration of the Waves IDE user interface: